 Reinsurance contracts mainly take the form of surplus and quota share arrangements.
-Receivables from reinsurance contracts are valued using the same methodologies and principles that are also used to value the insurance technical provisions.
+Receivables from reinsurance contracts are valued using the same methodologies and principles that are also used to value the insurance technical provisions, adjusted for the expected losses due to potential default of the counterparty of the reinsurance contracts to which the insure is a cedant.